 TIS information is collected during a single radar sweep.
 Collected information is then sent through the Mode S uplink on the next radar sweep.
 Because of this, the surveillance information is approximately five seconds old.
 TIS ground station tracking software uses prediction algorithms to compensate for this delay.
 These algorithms use track history data to calculate expected intruder positions consistent with the time of display.
-Occasionally, aircraft maneuvering may cause variations in this calculation and create slight errors on the Traffic Map Page which affect relative bearing information and the target track vector and may delay display of the intruder information.
+Occasionally, aircraft maneuvering may cause variations in this calculation and create slight errors on the Traffic Map Page.
+Errors affect relative bearing information and target track vector.
+This can cause a delay in the displayed intruder information.
 However, intruder distance and altitude typically remain relatively accurate and may be used to assist in spotting traffic.

 The following errors are common examples: